JKI | Braunschweig

 Julius Kühn-Institut (JKI)

 Federal Research Institute

 Prof. Dr. Kornelia Smalla (Acting Head)

 Tel: +49(0)531 299-3701

 Fax: +49(0)3946 47-255

 How do pests of our crop plants look like and how do they spread?
 What kind of damages can viruses, bacteria, fungi and nematodes cause to cereals and others?
 And how do soil microorganisms influence growth and fitness of crop plants?
-The Institute for Epidemiology and Plant Diagnostics provides answers to these questions.
+The Institute for Epidemiology and Pathogen Diagnostics provides answers to these questions.

 Viruses, bacteria and fungi as well as pests can cause substantial yield losses in agriculture and horticulture.
 Moreover, they can reduce the quality of harvested material.
 By producing harmful metabolites in their plant hosts (e.g. toxins) they can even threat human health.
 Today worldwide dissemination of pathogens and pests of crop plants is facilitated by high mobility of both people and commodities.
 On the other hand, they are permanently changing what can lead to epidemic spread under suitable conditions.

 Detailed knowledge of pest’s biology and their interaction with plants is an indispensable prerequisite for every control measure to keep stands healthy.
 Moreover, specific methods are needed for efficient, reliable and sensitive detection of the various pathogens.
 To create, improve and standardize those methods represents a main part of institute activities.